 4. Initial pay rate for newly appointed individuals.
-If an individual is newly appointed to a position covered by the pay freeze, the individual's initial pay rate must be based on the rates of pay and applicable pay limitations in effect on December 31, 2023 (i.e., the 2013 rates/limitations after those rates and limitations are increased by 1.9 percent)- notwithstanding the official rates (or ranges) currently in effect for the position.
-(See the provisions of section 747(j) as modified by section 141.
+If an individual is newly appointed to a position covered by the pay freeze, the individual's initial pay rate must be based on the rates of pay and applicable pay limitations in effect on December 31, 2023 (that is, the 2013 rates/limitations after those rates and limitations are increased by 1.9 percent)-notwithstanding the official rates (or ranges) currently in effect for the position.
+(See the provisions of section 747(j).
 Also, for limitations linked to EX rates, see the frozen EX rates in the table in section F.3.)